Nicola Borthwick, PGCE, BSc (Hons), Dip Couns. Registered Member MBACP

 I have co-ordinated training in the Community Adult Education sector in North London for 20 years and have worked with an extremely diverse range of clients in terms of physical and emotional needs, which has led me to a counselling profession.

-I have worked with a broad client group who have experienced anxiety, depression, bereavement, sexual abuse, relationship issues/difficulties, family issues, suicidal feelings, anger issues, OCD and domestic violence, as well as a number of other issues, including personality disorders.
+I have worked with a broad client group who have experienced anxiety, depression, bereavement, sexual abuse, relationship issues/difficulties, family issues, suicidal feelings, anger issues, OCD and domestic violence, as well as a number of other issues, including personality disorders and Asperger's syndrome.
 In addition, I have worked with various organisations in Barnet to offer counselling training/workshops to both professionals and clients, who want to learn about Cognitive Behavioural therapy (CBT) and Transactional Analysis (TA).

 My Qualifications & Training